AmanRathoreP/Raspberry-Pi-4-Self-Driving-Vechicle/README.md

- ┣ 📂resources                      # Files which are useful as a reference, see internal 📜README.md from more details ┃ ┗ 📜README.md                    # Internal 📜README of the directory 📂resources ┣ 📂src                            # Contains all the source code of the project ┃ ┣ 📂master(Raspberry Pi 4B)      # files related to master device i.e. Raspberry pi 4
- ┃ ┃ ┗ 📂src                        # source code of the master device i.e. Raspberry pi 4
+ ┣ 📂resources                      # Files which are useful as a reference, see internal 📜README.md from more details ┃ ┗ 📜README.md                    # Internal 📜README of the directory 📂resources ┣ 📂src                            # Contains all the source code of the project ┃ ┣ 📂master__Raspberry_Pi_4B      # files related to master device i.e. Raspberry pi 4 ┃ ┃ ┗ 📂src                        # source code of the master device i.e. Raspberry pi 4
  ┃ ┃ ┃ ┣ 📂packages                 # contains some of the files used by the master device
  ┃ ┃ ┃ ┃ ┗ 📜my_class.py            # file containing some of the important classes and functions
  ┃ ┃ ┃ ┗ 📜main.py                  # file responsible for execution of instructions of master device
- ┃ ┣ 📂Observer(Computer)           # files related to observer i.e. external computer(desktop in my case)
+ ┃ ┣ 📂observer_Computer            # files related to observer i.e. external computer(Windows in my case)                       # source code of the observer i.e. external computer(Windows in my case)
+ ┃ ┃ ┃ ┣ ...
- ┃ ┃ ┗ 📂src                        # source code of the observer i.e. external computer(desktop in my case)
+ ┃ ┣ 📂user_display                 # files related to user display i.e. external control device(Android or Windows in my case)
- ┃ ┃ ┃ ┣ 📜main.py                  # file responsible for the socket connection between the observer and the master
- ┃ ┃ ┃ ┗ 📜main_recv_img.py         # file responsible for video streaming from master to observer
+ ┃ ┃ ┗ ...
- ┃ ┗ 📂slave(Pi-Pico)               # files related to slave device i.e. Raspberry pi pico
+ ┃ ┗ 📂slave__Pi_Pico               # files related to slave device i.e. Raspberry pi pico
  ┃ ┃ ┣ 📂include                    # files which should be included in order to use FreeRTOS. go to FreeRTOS docs to know more
  ┃ ┃ ┃ ┗ 📜FreeRTOSConfig.h         # FreeRTOS configuration file
  ┃ ┃ ┣ 📂src                        # source code of the slave device